trofi/trofi.github.io.gen/posts/260-make-multiple-targets.md

  	$(BISON) -b $(basename $(basename $@)) -d $<
 ```

-While at it I added a guard against infinite re-execution similar to
+While at it, I added a guard against infinite re-execution similar to
-`ghc`'s guard:
+`ghc` guard:

 ```diff
 --- a/Makefile